 This summer I worked for the first time in several years with some Belgian Block, installing it in a parking strip in Berekeley.
 Belgian Block (called setts in some places, there are two photos of guys making them in the quarry photos I posted a little while back) famously came over to San Francisco as ballast in ships.
-The stones, usually about 5″ x 7″, a size that was supposedly easy to fit between the timbers of the ships, would be off-loaded whenever there was a heavy cargo and then used as paving.
+The stones — usually about 5″ x 7″, a size that was supposedly easy to fit between the timbers of the ships — would be off-loaded whenever there was a heavy cargo heading back east and then used as paving for the growing city.
 You can still buy versions at the stoneyards sometimes, but I mostly come across it when it’s getting taken out of one site and reused at another.
 It’s better than cobblestone, but still not really the best surface to walk on; not so great for a patio or entrance walkway, just about right for a parking strip.

 This batch was once part of the Embarcadero.
 When the city upgraded the paving, they allowed people to come collect it.
-The stones were set in mortar for a driveway, then demoed and stored for a number of years, and now they’re in the parking strip.
-This phase will presumably last a while, but who knows what they might be used for after that.
-I usually like to think of my stonework as permanent, but the stone’s history makes me comfortable with the idea of it moving on to a new project at some future date.
+These stones here were set in mortar for a driveway, then demoed and stored in pile in the backyard for a number of years, and now they’ve found a new home in the parking strip.
+This parking-strip phase will presumably last a while, but who knows what they might be used for after that.
+I usually like to think of my stonework as permanent, but this batch’s peripatetic history makes me like with the idea of it moving on to a new project at some future date.

 There are a total of four grottos, but the larger ones were too dark to really photograph.
 I bet they look pretty cool at night with candles lit inside them.

 The backside of the main wall is recycled concrete.
 All of the best rock is on the inside of the wall, none of it on the parts facing to the exterior.